-Palo Alto is a full-service City, with park and recreation divisions and police and fire departments, library and cultural arts programs, and youth, senior and childcare services.
-In each of these areas, the City is committed to providing responsive customer service for residents and businesses, even going so far in this Element to specify staff management techniques, performance review criteria, and public contact processes in an effort to ensure the quality of service delivery.
+Palo Alto is a full-service City, including park and recreation divisions, police and fire departments, library and cultural arts programs, and youth, senior and childcare services that are all committed to providing responsive customer service for residents and businesses.

 The Current Plan: A Solid Foundation

-The Community Services and Facilities Element calls for maintaining and enhancing all of the services, and it supports the excellent schools run by the Palo Alto Unified School District (PAUSD), an independent local government institution separate from the City of Palo Alto.
+This Element calls for maintaining and enhancing existing services and supporting the Palo Alto Unified School District (PAUSD), an independent local government institution separate from the City.

 - Providing services that meet the needs of all cultures, ages, and abilities.

-- Meeting fiscal challenges by partnering with other agencies, jurisdictions, non-profits, and businesses.
+- Solving fiscal challenges through partnerships with other agencies, jurisdictions, non-profits, and businesses.

-- Partnering with PAUSD to maximize the use of school facilities for community use during non-school hours.
+- Partnering with PAUSD to maximize the use of school facilities for community use outside of regular school hours.

 - Maintaining parks and facilities so they can be enjoyed by future generations.

-- Ensuring and expanding access to recreational and public services for disabled and low-income residents.
+- Increasing access to recreational and public services for disabled and low-income residents.

-- Expanding new parks and community facilities to meet the needs of a growing community.
+- Expanding existing and establishing new parks and community facilities to meet the needs of a growing community.

 Our Palo Alto 2030

-In light of new issues and trends that have emerged since the adoption of the Comprehensive Plan, the Community Services and Facilities Element in Our Palo Alto 2030 is expected to include major new concepts, including:
+In response to new issues and trends that have emerged over the past decade, the updated Community Services and Facilities Element is expected to include the following new concepts:

 - Advocating for healthy lifestyles for all residents.